 With a staggering 175 billion parameters, GPT has demonstrated remarkable proficiency in tasks like text completion, language translation, and even creative writing.

-This model utilizes unsupervised learning on a massive scale and has set new benchmarks for generative AI.
+This model uses unsupervised learning on a massive scale and has set new benchmarks for generative AI.
 GPT represents a culmination of recent advances in transformer-based architectures and has sparked enormous interest in natural language processing.

 Potential Applications in Various Fields